 All of this, combined with the typical features of Switzerland, including economic, political and legal stability, limited investment restrictions and a well-functioning financing market, makes Switzerland a fertile soil for an attractive M&A market to both Swiss and foreign investors.
-Notably, according to a recent survey, private equity was involved in almost half of the 50 largest deals involving Switzerland in 2019.
+Notably, according to a recent survey, private equity was involved in more than a third of the deals involving Switzerland in recent years.